Skip to content

 Flavor Not Avaliable due to Your Quota

-More details about available flavors and corresponding quotas details can be found here.
+NOTE: More details about available flavors can be found here and how to change request the current allocation quota attributes can be found here.

 After choosing cpu-su.4, you should see it moved up to "Allocated".